Discover the essential criteria to take into consideration before choosing a Time Series Database.

 Will you choose an Open Source or a proprietary one?
 Can you trust online rankings or benchmarks put together by third parties?

-Just because a solution is popular doesn't mean it's the one that's right for you.
+Just because a solution is popular doesn't mean it's the one for you.
 Some elements that characterize a solution may be important to some but not to you, and vice versa.

 What criteria should you consider for choosing a Time Series Database?